How to Make Herbal and Aromatherapy Anointing Oils

 - For every 2 ounces of base oil add between 15-20 drops essential oil.
 Lavender, rosemary, frankincense, and myrrh are all popular oils to use.
 Herbal correspondences would also apply to essential oils.

 As I stated, care should be taken using any herbs or essential oils.
-Even something "all-natural" may cause an allergic reaction for some people.
+While they may generally considered harmless, even something "all-natural" may cause an allergic reaction for some people.

 Benzoin tincture or essential oil may also be used as a preservative, although I have never tried it.
 I prefer to make smaller batches with wheat germ oil as the preservative, and I have never had a problem with the oils going off too quickly.